 Because of the food shortage, Jennifer has had to supplement government food supply to the school with occasional food support from well-wishers, who include the office of the District Education Officer (DEO), NGO’s as well as international and local philanthropists.

+Sometimes when there is no help forthcoming, Jennifer and her members of staff are compelled to contribute money amongst themselves to buy food items for the children.
 The school has a stalled kitchen building that requires support to complete.
 It is part of a planned lasting solution to prepare food and sustainably feed children at the school.

 “Most of these children only have one meal a day, and that is why we are hoping to complete the kitchen, have sufficient water to grow our own food and be able to cook meals in the school that are enough for everyone”.
 Jennifer says.